 Remedy AR System server group deployment

-Server groups are designed to work with Remedy Action Request System (AR System) in any type of supported environment that has more than one server.
-This includes large distributed setups that make use of hardware load balancers and the Distributed Server Option (DSO).
+Server groups are designed to work with Remedy Action Request System (AR System) in any type of supported environment that has more than one server, including large distributed setups that make use of hardware load balancers.
 The AR System server groups feature provides failover management for crucial operations, server scalability, application-level load balancing, and the sharing of floating licenses among the servers.
-A server group consists of two or more AR System servers that are managed separately.
+A server group typically consists of two or more AR System servers that are managed separately.
 The servers share the same AR System database, but perform workflow and database updates independently from each other.

 The servers within a server group need not have the same operating system, but you should ensure that any workflow that interacts with the operating system will run on all operating systems within the server group.